Goście

 ‘Litera’ in Latin denotes both a graphic sign and the entire body of literary works.
 ‘Terra’ means land, our shared home and the culture we create.
 However, literature is an essential and particular manifestation of our culture – both dialogical and self-reflective.
 Its special character manifests in many different dimensions: the writer’s individual expression and the equally individual reception by their readers, the wider impact of literature on the societies of a given linguistic area, the intercultural dialogue it facilitates and, last but not least, the geopolitical processes that stem from it.

 This is why we consider it to be of utmost importance to ensure mutual interpenetration of literatures from separate, though often neighbouring linguistic areas, to facilitate dialogue between authors and readers, and to enable works originating from different countries to be part of the world literature.
-With this in ming, the Literra project seeks not only to promote Polish literary works abroad, but also to support those capable and willing to apply themselves to literary translation, which requires attention not only to linguistic and cultural, but also to artistic, social and political aspects.
+With this in mind, the Liter[r]a project sought not only to promote Polish literary works abroad, but also to support those capable and willing to apply themselves to literary translation, which requires attention not only to linguistic and cultural, but also to artistic, social and political aspects.

 Literary translation involves advanced linguistic and cultural competences, artistic sensitivity, knowledge and rigorous observance of the rules that make us consider a literary work translated into a different language to be the same as the original.
 It also involves a number of other activities undertaken by literary translators to promote the books they translated, often paving the way for the author in a new and unfamiliar publishing ecosystem, and promoting the culture and literature of the entire country from which the work originates.
 In this context, it is indeed alarming that the faculties of Polish philology at universities abroad now tend to be bundled together with other departments under a general label of Slavonic studies, and that the whole discipline seems to be increasingly underfunded.
 Equally worrying is the widespread shift in the situation of literary translators: until recently, the vast majority of such experts carried out their translation activities in conjunction with their professional career, mostly at universities, in full-time employment, while now their employment tends to be much more precarious.
 Within our project, the direct, in-depth dialogue between authors, the practitioners of literary translation and both expert and general audiences will also facilitate a diagnosis of the current situation and its potentially dire consequences.